objektwerks/scala/README.md

 -----------
 > The following items are commonplace in successful Scala shops.

-1. **Git Service:** Establish a Github ( https://github.com/features ) account.
-Gitlab is a nice alternative.
+1. **Git:** Establish a Github ( https://github.com/features ) account.
+Gitlab ( https://about.gitlab.com ) is a
+ nice alternative.
+Both Github and Gitlab can be installed on an internal network.
 2. **IDE:** Roughly 80% of developers in the Scala space use Jetbrains Intellij IDEA ( https://www.jetbrains.com/idea/ ).
  The community edition is free.
 The ultimate edition is subscription based.
 The Scala Eclipse IDE ( http://scala-ide.org ) is a poor alternative, IMHO.
 VS Code with Metals is a young and upcoming lightweight option.
 To each his/her own.;)